evannsm/NMPC_PX4_PKG/README.md

 This package allows for fast, compiled NMPC computations via Acados for a quadrotor UAV running PX4 alongside the MicroXRCE ROS2 bridge.
 The simulation version should work well with the `gz_x500` SITL model as well as the older `iris` model.
 The code has CLI inputs that allow the user to switch between sim/hardware mode as well as trajectory speeds.
 Trajectories are hard-coded into the code.
 Just change the `reffunc` variable to one of the available trajectory functions inside the code.

 To change the model for your specific quadrotor, simply change the mass `self.m` in `quad_casadi_model.py`.
 Our model takes inputs to be thrust and angular rates.
-This means we don't use rotational dynamics, so we have no need for the inertial matrix.
+This means we don't use rotational dynamics, so we have no need for the inertia matrix.

 ## How to run:
 Pre-requisites are below, complete those first before running